arsnl/peppy/README.md

 Unlike other ESLint configurations, you do not have to install and maintain peerDependencies with Peppy.

-Here is an example of Peppy (without peerDependencies) vs Airbnb (with peerDependencies) setup
+Here is an example of Peppy vs Airbnb package.json footprint.

 ```jsonc
 // Peppy